rybafish/rybafish.github.io/about.md

 [RybaFish Charts](/) is an open source software for monitoring of SAP HANA DB.
 RybaFish is not affiliated with SAP.
 It provides HANA load graph functionay for multi-tenant installations.
+Only one installation can be monitored: connection to two servers in parallel is not supported.

 ## Key Features
 * Multitenant HANA MDC Support